mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 The component has two states that can be controlled:

 1. the "value" state with the `value`/`onChange` props combination.
+This state represents the value selected by the user, for instance when pressing <kbd>Enter</kbd>.
 2. the "input value" state with the `inputValue`/`onInputChange` props combination.
+This state represents the value displayed in the textbox.

 > ⚠️ These two state are isolated, they should be controlled independently.

+{{"demo": "pages/components/autocomplete/ControllableStates.js"}}

 ## Free solo

 Set `freeSolo` to true so the textbox can contain any arbitrary value.
-The prop is designed to cover the primary use case of a search box with suggestions, e.g. Google search.
+The prop is designed to cover the primary use case of a **search box** with suggestions, e.g. Google search or react-autowhatever.

-However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus` (it helps the user clear the selected value).

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}

-### Helper message
+### Creatable

-Sometimes you want to make explicit to the user that he/she can add whatever value he/she wants.
+If you intend to use this mode for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting:

+- `selectOnFocus` to helps the user clear the selected value.
+- `clearOnBlur` to helps the user to enter a new value.
-The following demo adds a last option: `Add "YOUR SEARCH"`.
+- A last option, for instance `Add "YOUR SEARCH"`.

 {{"demo": "pages/components/autocomplete/FreeSoloCreateOption.js"}}